shreekumar3d/voter-list/README.md

 as separator.
 This is necessary due to usage of the comma in address field.

+After this is done, have a look at the generated voterlist.csv.
+It may be necessary to tweak config.py to use slightly different values...

 ### Earlier Method ###

+This method relies on the relative ordering of data in PDF files.
+This was hurriedly cooked up by Shree earlier, and is not a robust method.
+Not recommended for use.

-Next, convert the PDF into a "decoded text" form
+Convert the PDF into a "decoded text" form

     $ ./convert.sh